zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/async-dr/_index.md

 ## Enable load balancing on cloud clusters

-If you're running Kubernetes on the cloud, you must configure an External LoadBalancer (ELB) for the PX API service.
+If you're running Kubernetes on the cloud, you must configure an External LoadBalancer (ELB) for the Portworx API service.

 {{<info>}}
-**Warning:** Do not enable load balancing without authorization enabled on the PX cluster.
+**Warning:** Do not enable load balancing without authorization enabled on the Portworx cluster.
 {{</info>}}

 Enable load balancing by entering the `kubectl edit service` command and changing the service type value from `nodePort` to `loadBalancer`: